Supreme Court Ruling on Judicial Appointments

 - Potential for nepotism (Uncle Judge syndrome).

-- Delays and inefficiency due to absence of a permanent appointments commission.
+- Delays and inefficiency due to the absence of a permanent appointments commission.